Federal Direct Loan Program

 - Juniors and Seniors: $5,500

 These limits can be supplemented by unsubsidized loans.
-Under the provisions of the program, a qualified dependent undergraduate student may borrow up to the following maximum annual limits in total Stafford loans:
+Under the provisions of the program, a qualified dependent undergraduate student may borrow up to the following maximum annual limits in total Federal Direct Student Loans:

 - Freshmen: $5,500